 Direct-to-garment (DTG) printing is a digital printing process for printing directly onto cotton and cotton-blend materials.
 DTG printing works best on 100% cotton, but also works on many cotton blends as well.
-We use DTG printing for T-shirts, tote bags and other.
+We DTG print T-shirts, tote bags and more.
 Direct-to-garment printing is often thought of as an alternative to silk screening.
 Silk screening can be faster and more economical for large-quantity production runs with low color counts.
 The lower the quantity and the more colors in the design, the more likely it is that direct-to-garment printing will be your most economical decoration method.

 What is silk screening or screen printing?